cloudquery/setup-cloudquery/.github/CONTRIBUTING.md

 Before submitting a PR please run `npm run format` and `npm run lint` to ensure your code matches our style.
 Once you submit a PR, a bunch of CI tests will run on it PR and ensure existing functionally works as expected.

->It's always recommended to [open an issue](https://github.com/cloudquery/setup-cloudquery/issues/new/choose) first to discuss changes, to ensure PRs are reviewed, merged and shipped as fast as possible.
+>It's always recommended to [open an issue](https://github.com/cloudquery/setup-cloudquery/issues/new/choose) first to discuss changes.
+This ensures PRs are reviewed, merged and shipped as fast as possible.